tiff-ritz/buildpacks-deb-packages/README.md

 You can configure environment variables for the packages installed by this buildpack by defining them in the `project.toml` file.
 The environment variables are specified under the `env` key for each package.

 During the build process, the buildpack will read the `project.toml` file and apply the specified environment variables.
-The `{install_dir}` placeholder will be replaced with the actual installation directory at the end of the build.
+The `{install_dir}` placeholder will be replaced with the actual paths so the variables are available at both `build` and `launch` phases using [layer environment variables][cnb-environment].

 #### Example